Cannington - Queens Park

 The educational profile of Cannington - Queens Park exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally, with university qualification rates of 37.9% among residents aged 15+, surpassing the WA average of 27.9% and the SA4 region's rate of 29.9%.
-Bachelor degrees are most prevalent at 25.1%, followed by postgraduate qualifications (10.8%) and graduate diplomas (2.0%).
-Vocational skills are prominent, with 29.4% of residents aged 15+ holding credentials such as advanced diplomas (12.2%) and certificates (17.2%).
+The area's educational profile stands out regionally, with university qualification rates (37.9% of residents aged 15+) exceeding the WA average of 27.9% and that of the SA4 region (29.9%), reflecting the community's emphasis on higher education.
+Bachelor degrees lead at 25.1%, followed by postgraduate qualifications (10.8%) and graduate diplomas (2.0%).
+Trade and technical skills feature prominently, with 29.4% of residents aged 15+ holding vocational credentials, including advanced diplomas (12.2%) and certificates (17.2%).

-Educational participation is high at 34.0%, including 9.0% in tertiary education, 8.8% in primary education, and 5.8% pursuing secondary education.
+Educational participation is notably high, with 34.0% of residents currently enrolled in formal education.
+This includes 9.0% in tertiary education, 8.8% in primary education, and 5.8% pursuing secondary education.

 Frequently Asked Questions - Education